khulnasoft-bot/primeagent/docker_example/README.md

 Volumes:

-- `aiexec-postgres`: This volume is mapped to `/var/lib/postgresql/data` in the container.
+- `primeagent-postgres`: This volume is mapped to `/var/lib/postgresql/data` in the container.

-## Switching to a Specific AiExec Version
+## Switching to a Specific PrimeAgent Version

-If you want to use a specific version of AiExec, you can modify the `image` field under the `aiexec` service in the Docker Compose file.
-For example, to use version 1.0-alpha, change `khulnasoft/aiexec:latest` to `khulnasoft/aiexec:1.0-alpha`.
+If you want to use a specific version of PrimeAgent, you can modify the `image` field under the `primeagent` service in the Docker Compose file.
+For example, to use version 1.0-alpha, change `khulnasoft/primeagent:latest` to `khulnasoft/primeagent:1.0-alpha`.